digitsu/frobots_backend/docs/create-frobots-api.md

 **Create Frobot: Call create_frobot event in garage_live/index.ex**

-To create a frobot the following information must be passed to create_frobot.
-To upload avatar image, s3 url will be passed via socket and made available to react.
+To create a frobot the following information must be passed to *create_frobot.* To upload avatar image, s3 url will be passed via socket and made available to react.
 React will upload image to this location and pass the path back to elixir.

-name:  string , required
+* name:  string , required

-brain_code: string, required
+* brain_code: string, required

-avatar: string, optional
+* avatar: string, optional
+* bio: string, optional
+* pixellated_img: string, optional

-blockly_code: string, optional
+* blockly_code: string, optional

-class: optional

 On successful creation of frobot, current user frobot list is updated and add to socket.